mainkoon81/Study-01-Business-Analytics-II-Practice/README.md

  - > 1.Consistency:
    - Every read from the database gets the latest (and correct) piece of data or an error
  - > 2.Availability:
-   - Every request is received and a response is given -- without a guarantee that the data is the latest update
+   - Every request is received and a response is given (without a guarantee that the data is the latest update)
  - > 3.Partition Tolerance:
    - The system continues to work regardless of losing network connectivity between nodes

+## > Structuring database with Cassandra(i)--(Denormalization:`There are no JOIN, GROUP BY ??`)
+ - Denormalization is not just okay..**it's a must**.
+Denormalization must be done for fast reads
+ - Apache Cassandra has been optimized for **fast writes**
+ - ALWAYS think Queries first.
+It does not allow for JOINs between tables.
+ASK first: `What queries will be perfomed on that data?`
+ - **One table per query** is a great strategy

+> In Apache Cassandra, if your business need calls for quickly changing requirements, you need to create a new table to process the data.
+If your business needs calls for ad-hoc queries, these are not a strength of Apache Cassandra.
+However keep in mind that it is easy to create a new table that will fit your new query